marioalvesx/DevToDoList/readme.md

 ```bash
 dotnet run
 ```
+Remember that to show the frontend of the application the backend must be running.
-Remember that you also need to have the database installed locally and configured with the correct credentials in the 'appsettings.json' file:
+You also need to have the database installed locally and configured with the correct credentials in the 'appsettings.json' file:

 ```json
 "ConnectionStrings": {